 - I might tap my personal network to see if anyone is willing to do an interview with me and publish it on their own site.
 This will help me get a few initial links to my site.

 - I could ask personal friends and relatives to leave the first couple of Amazon reviews.

 - I’d try spending some of my own cash on paid ads to test if the offer produces revenue at all.

 At this stage, do some research on your marketing channel and come up with a list of 50 ideas that you could personally do yourself.
 Then prioritize them and plan a 60-day Marketing Burst.
 Ship as many of those ideas that you can within those 60 days.

 Step 6: Build Your Marketing Flywheel

-Once you have some initial momentum, it’s time to start building the marketing machine that will grow your business around the clock without you having to personally accomplish every task.
+Once you have some initial momentum, it’s time to start building the marketing flywheel that will grow your business around the clock without you having to personally accomplish every task.